forestobservatory/cfo-api/README.md

 Some examples:

-- A statewide vegetation fuels dateset that's rendered in the `layers` tab: `California-Vegetation-CanopyHeight-2020-Summer-00010m`.
+- A statewide vegetation fuels dateset that's rendered in the Layers tab: `California-Vegetation-CanopyHeight-2020-Summer-00010m`.
-- A statewide weather dataset queried in the `trends` tab: `California-Weather-WindSpeed-2020-0601-03000m`.
+- A statewide weather dataset queried in the Trends tab: `California-Weather-WindSpeed-2020-0601-03000m`.
-- A county-level dataset accessed in the `download` tab: `Marin-Vegetation-SurfaceFuels-2020-Spring-00010m`.
+- A county-level dataset accessed in the Download tab: `Marin-Vegetation-SurfaceFuels-2020-Spring-00010m`.

 The `forest.search()` function queries the API and returns the assets that match the search terms.